cucumber/docs/content/installation/rust.md

 cucumber_rust = "^0.5.1"
 ```

-If using stable Rust, you need to disable the `nightly` feature:
+If you are using stable Rust, you need to disable the nightly feature:

 ```
 cucumber_rust = { version = "^0.5.1", default-features = false }